celestelayne/fantastic-octo-guide/01-networks-communciations/README.md

 To stop the server, type control-C.

+#### 🏆 Challenge: Draw a diagram of the request response cycle with the server and a client of your choosing included and labeled.

+***

 ### Setting up an HTTP web server
 Open a Terminal window and create a new folder, then navigate to the newly created folder:
 ```bash